Dorkside/markdown-cv/index.md

 ### __Full-stack developer__
 #### XI Driver

 `2019 - Today`

-##### Medicalized Taxi Management Software Production
+##### Medicalized Taxi Management Software

-Successfully designed and produced a management software solution for a Marseille-based company that met their needs and addressed their concerns about transitioning to a software solution.
+• Successfully designed and produced a management software solution for a Marseille-based company that met their needs and addressed their concerns about transitioning to a software solution
-Improved operations and patient care through better management of medicalized taxis, schedules, and assignments.
+• Improved operations and patient care through better management of medicalized taxis, schedules, and assignments
-Developed the solution using modern and scalable technologies, including Vue.js and firebase.
+• Developed the solution using modern and scalable technologies, including Vue.js and firebase
-Demonstrated an ability to understand client needs and find a compromise to allow for a smooth transition to a software solution.
+• Demonstrated an ability to understand client needs and find a compromise to allow for a smooth transition to a software solution

 - Vue.js
 - Firebase

 ### __Co-founder & full-stack developer__
 #### InstanT

 `2014`

 ##### Interpreter Platform Design and Deployment

-Designed and deployed an interpreter platform similar to Uber, utilizing Ruby on Rails for the backend and Java for the frontend.
+• Designed and deployed an interpreter platform similar to Uber, utilizing Ruby on Rails for the backend and Java for the frontend
-Created a platform that addressed the needs of interpreters, successfully meeting project goals and objectives.
+• Created a platform that addressed the needs of interpreters, successfully meeting project goals and objectives
-Demonstrated an ability to learn new skills and technologies in a timely manner, resulting in personal and professional growth.
+• Demonstrated an ability to learn new skills and technologies in a timely manner, resulting in personal and professional growth
-Gained expertise in modern technologies, including Ruby on Rails and Java, which can be leveraged in future roles.
+• Gained expertise in modern technologies, including Ruby on Rails and Java, which can be leveraged in future roles

-- Ruby on Rails
+- Ruby&nbsp;on&nbsp;Rails
 - Java
 - Twilio